Keeping your child safe

 Before and after school

-The school gates open at 8.45am at which point the school staff take responsibility for children in playground and they may be left, supervised, on the school premises.
+The school gates open at 8.45am at which point the school staff take responsibility for children .
+Classrooms at this point are open, and children are free to be dropped off directly into class.

 Children are expected to walk their bikes and scooters up the school pathway in the mornings and likewise in the afternoons to avoid someone being injured.